-Siavash Alamouti, President & CEO at mimik
+Siavash Alamouti, Executive Chairman at mimik

 Open internet has come under attack.
 FCC’s recent decision to roll back net neutrality protections makes communications networks in the US more vulnerable to abuse.
 Internet Service Providers (ISPs) can control the content and applications used on the internet, endangering the web as an open platform to access and share information for everyone, everywhere.
 Equal treatment of all internet traffic has enabled pioneering ideas to thrive with new often disruptive products and services.